GallVp/sincmaths/README.md

 + All set functions now mutate in place.
 + Added `setRow` and `setCol` functions.
 + Reimplemented `numel` and `length` functions to cater to empty matrix.
++ Added `cat` function and its corresponding test.
++ Added `A[9, 9]` type indexing.
++ Arithmetic and bool functions with scalar matrices now don't throw exceptions.
++ Added arithmetic and bool functions on Double for matrices as rhs.
++ Cleaned up tests to use newer patterns.